Multiple Maniacs: Queerness and trash

+Religious imagery

+John Waters has been described as the "Pope of Trash", a reference to the role that religious imagery plays throughout his films.
+In Multiple Maniacs, Divine is part of a dysfunctional heterosexual relationship.
+After being assaulted once more, she awakens to the Infant of Prague by her side.
+The child leads her to a church where she has her first homosexual encounter: a "rosary job" performed by Mink Stole's character.
+The sex scene is intercut with reenactments of the crucifixion.
+In a 2016 interview, Waters noted that the Catholic church is the only enemy he has left and that religion is so inherently anti-sex that it's easy to sexualize it.
+Moreover, he describes that rosaries and other religious symbols were popular in counterculture movements during the era, such as goth.
+The scene itself was inspired by a rosary that Mink Stole wore off-camera.

 Release

-Multiple Maniacs had its world premiere in Baltimore on April 10, 1970.
+Multiple Maniacs had its world premiere at the First Unitarian Church in Baltimore on April 10, 1970.
 Waters later recalled that he toured the film throughout the United States, showing it at small arthouse theaters and other venues which often required a deposit to screen features.
 The film also showed internationally, with screenings in England in early 1971.
+In 2024, Waters recalled an incident where the Ontario Censor Board burnt a print of Multiple Maniacs that he sent for review.

 Critical response

 Upon the film's debut in 1970, The Baltimore Sun's Lou Cedrone wrote: "Multiple Maniacs is very smelly, save for a moment here and there when the Waters humor is apparent.
 And humor he has.
 It's just a shame he has chosen to ignore that for the brutality which is not, as he and his audiences may think, a gas."
 In 1981, Geoffrey Himes, also of The Baltimore Sun, referred to the film as "thoroughly disgusting" yet "also quite funny at times."

 The film holds a 100% rating on Rotten Tomatoes, Waters' highest-rated film on the site.